ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 to act as a security foundation required for accomplishing the security goals of a system.
-In our case, the RoT is expected to offer the functionality for attesting to the state of the platform, and to attest the properties of the identity key (IK).
-More precisely, it has to attest the integrity of the IK (public as well as private key) and the confidentiality of the IK private key.
+In our case, the RoT is expected to offer the functionality for attesting to the state of the platform, and to attest the properties of the application key.
+More precisely, it has to attest the integrity of the application key (public as well as private key) and the confidentiality of the private part of the application key.
 This document makes a simplifying assumption that the RoT, the attesting environment holding the attestation key, and the target environment being measured and attested are all the same environment.